WPManageNinja/wpsocialninja-docs/guide/social-feeds/twitter-configuration.md

 This is the first step.
 You will begin inside your WordPress dashboard to see what information you need to find.

 First, go to your WordPress dashboard.
-In the left-hand menu, click on **WP Social Ninja**, and then select the **Platforms**.
+In the left-hand menu, click on **WP Social Ninja**, and then select the [Platforms](../getting-started/all-platforms-of-wp-social-ninja).
 This is your main hub for connecting all your social accounts.

 On the "Platforms" page, you will see a list of all available social networks.
 Find the **X (Twitter)** row and click the **Connect** button (or Settings icon) on the right side.